KTH-SML/svea/docs/tutorials/1_floor2.md

 dirty with your own automated driving system.

 If you haven't already, please checkout the [installation instructions](../../README.md#installation).
-Then, enter into a Docker container by calling the `util/run` script.
+Then, enter into a Docker container by calling with the `util/run-dev` script.

 We will use the Floor 2 example, so please make sure they work before proceeding with this tutorial.
 Check this by running the following without any errors: